alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 ###How to move duty suspended goods within the EU

-You can only move goods under excise duty suspension if any import duty or import VAT due has been paid.
+You can only move goods under excise duty suspension if any import duty and import VAT due has been paid (unless you are a small wine producer – producing on average less than 1000 hectolitres per year.)

 You must use the [Excise Movement and Control System (EMCS)](https://www.gov.uk/guidance/excise-movement-and-control-system-how-to-register-and-use) to report that you’re moving excise goods in duty suspension.